 Ok, I confess.
 The above question is misleading and unfair.

 When I say introvert, what image comes to mind?
 The shy, timid wallflower who is afraid to stand out?

 One of the common misconceptions about introverts is that they are shy.
-In fact, the two terms are used so interchangeably, most of us have been led to think that they are the same thing.

 I arrived in Phnom Penh, Cambodia at 10:55pm on Monday.